Showcase

 Data access

-Data from the CCS are available on our online system FORSbase.
-The CCS wave I cumulative dataset (2005 -2013) includes a total of 32 elections from the following countries : Australia ; Austria ; Belgium ; Canada ; Czech Republic ; Denmark ; Estonia ; Finland ; Germany ; Greece ; Hungary ; Iceland ; Ireland ; Italy ; Luxembourg* ; Malta ; Netherlands ; New Zealand ; Norway; Portugal ; Romania ; Sweden ; Switzerland ; and the United Kingdom.
-The CCS wave II cumulative dataset (2013 – 2019) includes a total of 26 elections from 20 countries: Germany, Switzerland, Canada, Greece, Australia, Sweden, Norway, Hungary, Montenegro, Albania, Iceland, Romania, Estonia, Finland, Portugal, Chile, Belgium, Czech Republic, Ireland, and Spain.
+Data from the CCS are available on our online system SWISSUbase.
+The CCS wave I cumulative dataset (2005 -2012) includes a total of 32 elections from the following countries: Australia ; Austria ; Belgium ; Canada ; Czech Republic ; Denmark ; Estonia ; Finland ; Germany ; Greece ; Hungary ; Iceland ; Ireland ; Italy ; Luxembourg* ; Malta ; Netherlands ; New Zealand ; Norway; Portugal ; Romania ; Sweden ; Switzerland ; and the United Kingdom.
+The CCS wave II cumulative dataset (2013 – 2018) includes a total of 30 elections from 21 countries: Germany, Switzerland, Canada, Greece, Australia, Sweden, Norway, Hungary, Montenegro, Albania, Iceland, Romania, Estonia, Finland, Portugal, Chile, Belgium, Czech Republic, Ireland, Spain, and United Kingdom.
+To date, the CCS wave III cumulative dataset (2019 – 2024) includes a total of 5 elections from 5 countries: Canada, Ireland, Portugal, Romania, and Switzerland.

-If you are not already registered with FORSbase, you will need to do so (click here to register).
-After logging in and arriving at the CCS catalogue page, click on the tab “datasets”, select the dataset and then click on “download data”.
+If you are not already registered with SWISSUbase, you will need to do so (click here to register).
+After logging in and arriving at the CCS catalogue page, click on the tab “datasets”, select the dataset and then click on “Start download”.
 After submitting your application, your request will need to be approved first by the CCS data access committee (usually 1-2 business days).
-Once approved, you will be able to access the data immediately within FORSbase.
+Once approved, you will be able to access the data immediately within SWISSUbase.

-Study and dataset description in our FORSbase catalogue.
+Study and dataset description in our SWISSUbase catalogue.

 Further information on the CCS website, or contact Anke Tresch at FORS.